thoughtbot/yuri-ita/GLOSSARY.md

     - **Search collection**: A collection resulting from applying the filter(s) from an all or explicit select

+- **Clause**: Contains the selected filters and a means to combine them.

 - **Select**: Given a definition and a query, returns the filter selected by the query that should be applied to a relation
     - **Multiple select**: Returns an array of all selected filters